swicg/activitypub-trust-and-safety/documents/2025-11-26-nlnet-grant-application.md

 ## Usage

 The budget will be used to fund members of the taskforce to write the specification and report documents, which usually require significant time investment.
-Each of the above mentioned work areas require one or more FEP documents to be written, or a WBC Report to be written.
+Each of the above mentioned work areas require one or more FEP documents to be written, or a W3C Report to be written.

 Additionally, I'd like to allocate funds to the management of the taskforce meetings, and hiring a scribe for the meetings (as the lack of a dedicated scribe has caused communication issues).